-The Nature Conservancy (TNC) and the American Red Cross Global Disaster Preparedness Center (GDPC), as well as International Federation of Red Cross and National Societies, of the Red Cross Red Crescent, have formed a unique and innovative partnership joining the world’s largest conservation nonprofit, with the world’s largest humanitarian organization to address the increasingly detrimental impacts from natural hazards.
+The Nature Conservancy (TNC) and the American Red Cross Global Disaster Preparedness Center (GDPC), as well as International Federation of Red Cross and National Societies, of the Red Cross Red Crescent, have formed a unique and innovative partnership joining the world’s largest conservation nonprofit with the world’s largest humanitarian organization to address the increasingly detrimental impacts from natural hazards.
 This partnership builds on the unique strengths of each organization, blending TNC’s experience in science-based ecosystem conservation and restoration, with the Red Cross’s experience in community mobilization, awareness raising and education.
 The goal of this partnership is to identify and advance collaborative activities that jointly build ecological and social solutions to increase the resilience of communities from natural disasters and climate impacts.

-In October 2015 the GDPC started a 5-year project supported by the U.S. Agency for International Development’s Office of U.S. Foreign Disaster Assistance (USAID/OFDA) to prototype approaches for coalition-building, addressing increasing risk in a set of coastal cities in South East Asia and the Pacific.
-The goal of Resilient Coastal Cities is to enhance local collaboration and problem solving to support effective climate change adaption.
-The project also serves as a lab to develop and test guidance and models for local coalitions within the One Billion Coalition, an initiative convened by the IFRC to galvanize support for resilience-building actions by people and communities.
-The Coastal Cities project is being piloted initially in Indonesia and Vanuatu with roll-out to coastal cities in a wider set of countries planned for subsequent phases of the project..
+In October 2015, GDPC started a 5-year project supported by the U.S. Agency for International Development’s Office of U.S. Foreign Disaster Assistance (USAID/OFDA) to prototype approaches for coalition-building, addressing increasing risk in a set of coastal cities in South East Asia and the Pacific.
+The goal of Resilient Coastal Cities is to enhance local collaboration and problem solving to support effective climate change adaptation within the humanitarian cycle of preparedness, response, and recovery.
+To do this, community resilience approaches have been designed and implemented in specific coastal cities in Vanuatu, Indonesia and Myanmar.

 This GDPC-TNC collaboration builds on existing approaches to disaster risk reduction through community assessments, problem-solving, and outreach to households and small businesses, with a focus on considering nature and natural defenses for risk reduction.
 Demonstrating the value of natural systems in protecting social and economic community assets relies heavily on the adoption and buy-in of key stakeholders and governments.
-This can begin through better integration and visualization of valuable ecosystems in the surrounding area.
+This begins through better integration and visualization of valuable ecosystems within cities.
 Improved management of these natural resources – including reefs, mangrove forests, fisheries and floodplains – will provide increased sources of sustainable food and income while protecting people and their livelihoods.

 The framework is designed to: